Blogs at Gustavus / Linnaeus Arboretum / Perry the Corpse Flower - Update

 It’s difficult to predict, since we’ve never done this before, and factors such as temperature probably make a difference.
 We’re thinking, right now, perhaps toward the end of the week or the weekend.

-6. Christine Weigel said
+6. Christine Weigel says:

 I’m so excited to be able to see this plant with my own eyes.
 I’ve read much about it and was always fascinated by it, never realizing that I’d be able to actually see (and smell!) one.
 What a rare and wonderful botanical treat.
 You should all be so proud of what your department has accomplished.